How much should an interactive touchscreen solution cost?

 Some of the biggest factors to affect costs include:

-- The amount of content you require
+- The amount of content going into the experience

 - Whether you want your solution to be future-proof, so you can keep it updated with content remotely